 Over the years I have supported individuals with a wide range of health conditions in many different settings including: the BBC; the Belgravia Surgery; the Stress Project; the Core Trust; the Angel Drug Project; the Hoxton Health Group and numerous complementary health clinics.
-For the past sis years I have worked at the Serenity Clinic in Harrogate and Miller’s Yard in York.
+For the past seven years I have worked at the Serenity Clinic in Harrogate and Miller’s Yard in York.

 I have completed postgraduate training in mental health, stroke recovery, trauma, developmental trauma, addiction, prenatal and antenatal care and fertility support and working with babies and children.

 I have ongoing supervision with Franklyn Sills with whom I collaborated for the first Share Ideas film project.
 His script advice was invaluable and he is one of the true masters of CST.
 People travel from all over the world to learn at the Karuna Institute, which he co-founded.